R-Anurag/Pathfinding-Visualizer/README.md

-# 🗺️ Bangalore Pathfinding Visualizer
+# 🗺️ Pathfinding Visualizer With Real-Time Map Data

 #### Explore and compare different pathfinding algorithms on a map of Bangalore city.
 - A GUI interface that visualizes various pathfinding algorithms on a real-time map of Bangalore city.